 In the unlikely event that the passphrase to the Ignition Key is forgotten, having access to the Organization Key and its passphrase will unlock the Ignition key.

 The Keypair of the Organization Key is required for this operation:

 Make sure to store this keypair in a secure location.

 When restoring a backup from this server you'll need the Organization Key the Backup was encrypted to.
 Otherwise the Backup won't be readable.

 22. And finally you will see the Confirmation Summary page.
 Click Done if all the information looks correct:

 23. Again, you will see the screen for changed network settings and it should be redirecting to the Login-screen

-24. Login with the credentials you entered in step 16.
+24. Login with the credentials you entered during the setup from Step 16.

 25. This is the new accounts welcome screen.